Ferrari Finali Mondiali: 2019 Results

 Finali Mondiali is, at its heart, a celebration of the Prancing Horse: of the passion for driving, of the culture surrounding Ferrari vehicles, and the automotive innovation of the past, present, and future.

 Want to learn more about Ferrari racing, or even enroll in Corso Pilota Ferrari driving school yourself?
-Contact Continental AutoSports to discuss the possibilities!
-While we’re based in the Chicago area, we welcome enthusiasts from St. Louis, Indianapolis, and across the United States.
+Contact Continental AutoSports Ferrari to discuss the possibilities!
+While we’re based in the Chicago area, we welcome enthusiasts from Indianapolis, Milwaukee, and across the United States.